 While the funds were recovered, this crime led to a lot of deferred maintenance.

-Century, changing demographics and World War II brought great changes to Woodland Cemetery.
+By the mid-20th Century, changing demographics and World War II brought great changes to Woodland Cemetery.

 Wartime scrap drives took many of the metal decorations the place was once noted for, and neglect and harsh Ohio winters wreaked havoc on once imposing stonework.